Yun-K/aiml431-a4/readme.md

 ```

 Also, as you can see from the above command, the log.out contains all the outputs of my program, so if you want, you can have a look at the log.out file

+In addition, I have also run my program that is trained ONLY on the A and B subfolder, respectively.
+Hence, the corresponding images can be found under DCGAN_results/A_results and DCGAN_results/B_results.